Click to Get 2 FREE Boxes/Cans

 2) Families adhering to vegan diets find soy formula aligns with their plant-based choices.
 Breast milk is the ideal choice.
 However, before opting for a vegan diet for your baby, it's crucial to seek advice from a pediatrician, as this decision comes with intricate considerations.

-Some concerns arise from the presence of compounds called phytoestrogens in soy milk, specifically soy isoflavones, which have similarities to human estrogen, which have raised questions about their potential effects on infant development.
+Some concerns arise from the presence of compounds called phytoestrogens in soy milk, specifically soy isoflavones.
+These compounds have similarities to human estrogen and have raised questions about their potential effects on infant development.

 Perspectives on soy formula being considered safe on this topic vary widely.
 While some studies suggest that these compounds could affect hormone levels and certain developmental aspects, others argue that the levels present in soy formula are too low to cause significant harm.